grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 `ShouldReportAllErrorsSortedAlphabeticallyWhenErrorsOccurDuringSearch()`

-The name of the Specification (i.e. class name) answers the question “who should do it?", i.e. when I have a class named `SortingOperation` and want to say that it “should sort all items in ascending order when performed", I say it like this:
+The name of the Specification (i.e. class name) answers the question "who should do it?", i.e. when I have a class named `SortingOperation` and want to say that it "should sort all items in ascending order when performed", I say it like this:

 ```csharp
 public class SortingOperationSpecification